11 Best Trout Lures For Spring – What The River Guides Use

 Any size spinner can work at any time so it makes sense to experiment to see what the trout want the day you are on the water.

 Best Spinners For Trout

-- Blue Fox Spinner – My go-to spinner for most conditions.
-Check it out at Amazon or at FishUSA
+- Blue Fox Spinner – This is my go-to spinner for most conditions.

 - Blue Fox Flash Spinner – Good for faster retrieves and deeper water – Get it at Bass Pro Shops, or at FishUSA, or at Amazon.

 - Mepps Aglia Dressed Spinner is a popular spinner that many anglers prefer when trout fishing.